Skip to main content

 The nominal output level of the console is +4 dBu @ 0VU.

-When using balanced outputs in unbalanced mode, the level drops 6 dB, therefore 0VU = -2 dBu.
+When using balanced outputs in unbalanced mode, the level drops by 6 dB, therefore 0VU = –2 dBu.

-If you connect equipment with -10 dBV input level to the console output, the level may be excessive and cause saturation.
-In these cases, a fixed attenuator (resistive divider) must be used to reduce the level.
+If you connect equipment with an –10 dBV input level to the console’s output, the level may be excessive and cause clipping.
+In such cases, a fixed attenuator (resistive divider) should be used to reduce the level.